ODINN-SciML/ODINN.jl/docs/src/Packages/odinn.md

   - Gradient-based optimization through the glacier PDE.
   - Access to the full `Inversion` workflow.

-Use `Huginn` alone when you only need **forward simulation** (no gradients, no NN training).
+Use `Huginn` alone when you only need **forward modelling**, which does not need any form of  automatic differentiation.
 Use `Muninn` alone for mass balance computation.
 Use `Sleipnir` alone for data structure manipulation.
 This modular structure means each downstream use case only pays the compilation cost of what it needs.

 ## Minimal usage example